 This thorn in the flesh that Paul mentioned has been used and misused by Christians to justify submitting to nearly any problem that comes along.
 Satan has twisted this passage of Scripture to deceive many, many people into believing that God would not heal Paul, so how can they expect to be healed?
 Let us examine this closely and find out exactly what Paul’s thorn in the flesh was.
 (Andrew Womack)

-The word translated as “messenger” is usually translated as an angel or messenger – in other words a created being.
+The word translated as messenger means a created being.
 A messenger of Satan would be a fallen angel.

 The word translated as “torment” in the NIV and “buffet” in the KJV has these two definitions according to the Greek Lexicon: